cloudfoundry/garden/README.md

 [![Build Status](https://travis-ci.org/cloudfoundry-incubator/garden.png?branch=master)](https://travis-ci.org/cloudfoundry-incubator/garden)
 [![Coverage Status](https://coveralls.io/repos/cloudfoundry-incubator/garden/badge.png?branch=HEAD)](https://coveralls.io/r/cloudfoundry-incubator/garden?branch=HEAD)

+This package contains the canonical client for all Garden backends, as well as an interface and server package for backend implementors.
+Unless you're implementing your own Garden backend, you probably want to pick one of the backends listed below and start there.

 # Backends

-Garden provides a platform-neutral API for containerization.
+Garden provides a platform-agnostic API for container orchestration.
 Backends implement support for various specific platforms.
 So far, the list of backends is as follows:

  - [Garden Linux](https://github.com/cloudfoundry-incubator/garden-linux/) - Linux backend
  - [Guardian](https://github.com/cloudfoundry-incubator/guardian/) - Linux backend using [runc](https://github.com/opencontainers/runc)